 “Wow,” she said.
 “Maybe I should have one of those.”

-There's a preschool here in San Francisco that runs a booming business among the elite families in town.
-I once asked Jacque, the director, how he kept everything running so smoothly with an ever-full waiting list.
-"It's easy, Diane," he replied.
-"I don't care if people like me.
-I really don't."
+There’s a preschool here in San Francisco that runs a booming business among the elite families in town.
+I once asked Jacque, the director, how he kept everything running so smoothly with an always-full waiting list.
+“It’s easy, Diane,” he replied.
+“I don’t care if people like me.
+I really don’t.”

 I don’t think I’ll ever reach Jacque’s level of teflon-coating where someone’s dislike for me or my policies won’t affect me.
 I don’t want to.